The Systemic Risk Council

 Recommendation

-The Systemic Risk Council recommends to the Minister for Industry, Business and Financial Affairs to activate a sector-specific systemic risk buffer for exposures to real estate companies at a rate of 7 per cent.
+The Systemic Risk Council recommends to the Minister for Industry, Business and Financial Affairs to activate a countercyclical capital buffer at a rate of 0.5 per cent in Greenland from 1 January 2026, increasing to 1.0 per cent from 1 July 2026.

 Members of the Council